-- 1) An overall maturity level ('Total Maturity Level') calculated as an arithmetic mean of the maturity levels of the categories. - 2) A summary of the different maturity levels for each category using the respective values of the arithmetic averages of what was calculated in the 'details' tab. - 3) A listing of the key measures to be met, the data for which is taken from the values entered in the 'details' tab. - 4) A radar chart (spider chart) is also displayed based on the data from the summary of categories.
+- 1) An overall maturity level ('Total Maturity Level') calculated as an arithmetic mean of the maturity levels of the categories. - 2) The Self-Assessment Completion Date that the organisation has to complete in the tab "Introduction". - 3) A summary of the different maturity levels for each category using the respective values of the arithmetic averages of what was calculated in the 'details' tab. - 4) A listing of the key measures to be met, the data for which is taken from the values entered in the 'details' tab. - 5) A radar chart (spider chart) is also displayed based on the data from the summary of categories.